-Up to this point we have concentrated on the importance of habit creation.
-Let’s spend the next several minutes with defining the how, because the how, is what most people are interested in.
+Up to this point, we have concentrated on the importance of habit creation.
+Let’s spend the next several minutes defining the how, because the how, is what most people are interested in.
 The how is the hard part.
-Hopefully these tips will make creating habits a little easier for you.
+Hopefully, these tips will make creating habits a little easier for you.

 Most of us focus on the positive outcomes of habit formation.
 We rarely pay attention to the negative side.
 For example, we may say, “I want to eat cleaner healthier foods because I want to lose 20 lbs”, or “I will have more energy, put less stress on my knees and joints, and just feel better”.
 But a lot of times, that is where we stop.

-If we take note of the successful outcome and then contrast that against the negative consequence of NOT forming the habit, then the impact to us is stronger.
-For example, “If I don’t focus on eating better, my cholesterol will get out of control, my weight will continue to go up, and I could develop adult onset diabetes.” or “I could develop cardiovascular disease, feel more lethargic or even die earlier.”
+If we take note of the successful outcome and then contrast that against the negative consequence of NOT forming the habit, then the impact on us is stronger.
+For example, “If I don’t focus on eating better, my cholesterol will get out of control, my weight will continue to go up, and I could develop adult-onset diabetes.” or “I could develop cardiovascular disease, feel more lethargic or even die earlier.”